Supernovas (Women's T20 Challenge)

-IPL Supernovas were an Indian cricket team.
+Supernovas were an Indian cricket team.
 They were founded in 2018 to compete in the Women's T20 Challenge, which they competed in until the tournament ended in 2022.
 They were the most successful T20 Challenge side, having won the tournament three times, in 2018, 2019 and 2022.

 History

 2018

 Supernovas were formed in 2018 to take part in the inaugural Women's T20 Challenge competition, in which they played a one-off match against Trailblazers.
 The game was viewed as a response to the men's Indian Premier League, and hopes were that the one-off game would lead towards a fully-fledged tournament in the future.
 Indian batter Harmanpreet Kaur was named as captain of the side, alongside fellow Indians Mithali Raj and Veda Krishnamurthy as well as overseas players Danni Wyatt, Sophie Devine, Ellyse Perry, Meg Lanning and Megan Schutt.

 In the match, which took place on 22 May 2018, the Supernovas won the toss and elected to bat first.
 Economical bowling restricted the Trailblazers to 129/6, with Schutt and Perry the picks of the bowlers, with 2 wickets apiece.
 Contributions from Mithali Raj, Wyatt and Harmanpreet Kaur got the Supernovas close in response, before Perry hit the winning runs off the final ball in a tense finish.
 The Supernovas were therefore crowned the winners of the inaugural Women's T20 Challenge.